I'm a music composer & producer, living and working in Melbourne, Australia.

 Shortly before my 20th birthday I moved to Kyoto, and quickly fell in love with the rivers, bathhouses, mountains, and the otherworldly broken flute sounds of the recycling trucks there.
 I left for Europe a year later, where I toured with band Function Ensemble for a month.
 The tour finished in Berlin, where I stayed for another year, beginning work on what would become my second solo LP, Sorry, Morning.

 When Berlin got too cold, I moved to London, where I lied my way into becoming a gardener - first for the Prince of The UAE, and then for The Queen Of England (inside the walls of the Buckingham Palace Gardens).
-There I enjoyed excellent free lunches (available to all Palace staff), watched the Queen take her morning walks through the palace gardens, and endured several vicious dog attacks (the Queen’s corgy’s don’t like loud noises, like the ones emanating from leaf blowers and mowers, the little fucks).
+There I enjoyed excellent free lunches, which are available to all Palace staff; watched the Queen take her morning walks through the palace gardens; and endured several vicious dog attacks from the royal corgy’s (who, much like xenomorphs, are drawn to (and enraged by) loud sounds (like leaf blowers and ride on mowers)).
 Also, in London, having almost completed Sorry, Morning, I was signed to indie label Blackmaps, who would go on to release Thunderclap Spring in 2009, and Sorry, Morning in 2014.